-The CNN Report, “What the Pope Knew,” was as bad as the sneak previews suggested.
-It was a messy patchwork of ominous music, endless photos of a solemn Pope Benedict, one-sided commentary and truly sad interviews with victims who recounted shameful incidents of abuse and then were coaxed to link them to Pope Benedict.
+The CNN special report “What the Pope Knew,” which aired Sept.
+25-26, was as bad as the sneak previews suggested.
+It was a messy patchwork of ominous music, endless photos of a solemn Pope Benedict XVI, one-sided commentary and truly sad interviews with victims who recounted shameful incidents of abuse and then were coaxed to link them to Pope Benedict.

-If mega-lawyer Jeffrey Anderson should have gotten co-authorship rights for his role in The New York Times exposes of last March (as Ken Woodward opined), then he should have been listed as a producer on this show.
+If mega-lawyer Jeffrey Anderson deserved co-authorship rights for his role in The New York Times exposés of last March (as Ken Woodward opined), then he should have been listed as a producer on this show.
 His documents, his clients and his agenda dominated: And that agenda is simply to lay the groundwork for a legal case against the Vatican.

-Perhaps the most obvious example of CNN’s bias was how it concluded its report on the Murphy case (which was already reviewed extensively in this blog).
-After neglecting to report on the diocesan investigation of Murphy – approved by the Vatican – that had taken place, it suggests that the Vatican had been unduly deferential to Murphy in telling then-Milwaukee Archbishop Rembert Weakland to drop the trial and look for another way to remove him from active ministry.
-The archbishop did the Vatican’s bidding on Aug.
-18, the report said, concluding that Murphy would remain a priest “for the rest of his life.”
-What it did not say explicitly, and what underlined the Vatican’s decision to find a way other than the trial to deal with him, was that Murphy died three days later.
+Perhaps the most obvious example of CNN’s bias was how it concluded its report on the Father Lawrence Murphy case.
+It downplays the Vatican’s support of a very belated diocesan investigation of the abuser priest, and suggests that the Vatican had been unduly deferential to Father Murphy in telling then-Milwaukee Archbishop Rembert Weakland to drop the trial and look for another way to remove him from active ministry because he was ill.
+The archbishop did so on Aug.
+18, 1998, the report said, concluding that Father Murphy would remain a priest “for the rest of his life.”
+What it did not say explicitly, and what underlined the Vatican’s decision, was that the priest died three days later.

-There are many people who should be embarrassed by this show, most particularly Fr.
-Tom Reese, S.J., who allowed himself to be portrayed as the kind of priest that Cardinal Ratzinger really wanted to pursue rather than pedophiles, an accusation that ignores the cardinal’s track record and his job description, and an inference that cannot be backed up by the facts.
+There are many people who should be embarrassed by this show, most particularly Jesuit Father Tom Reese, who resigned as editor of America magazine after Pope Benedict was elected.
+Did he know that CNN would portray him as the kind of priest that Cardinal Ratzinger really wanted to pursue rather than pedophiles, an accusation that ignores the cardinal’s track record and his job description, and an implication that cannot be backed up by the facts?

-It is unfortunate that, even in the television wasteland of weekend evening cable, CNN did not see fit to make a real contribution to a better understanding of the crisis.
+It is unfortunate that CNN did not see fit to make a real contribution to a better understanding of the crisis.
 It would have helped, for example, if Tuchman had shed light on the Church’s own understanding of canon law regarding ordination, the priesthood and sexual abuse violations.

-CNN could also have talked at greater length with bishops like Archbishop Weakland and Bishop John Cummins of Oakland to find out why they found it so hard to supervise abuser priests with the authority they always possessed.
-And Tuchman might have documented the many changes the Church has made to safeguard children and root out dangerous priests, while putting it all within a larger context: How society has grown in its understanding of the crime of sexual abuse, and how other organizations, like the Church, have been improving their safeguards as well, often looking to the Church for advice on how to do this.
+CNN could also have talked at greater length with bishops like Archbishop Weakland to find out why they found it so hard to supervise abuser priests with the authority they always possessed.
+And it might have documented the changes the Church has made to safeguard children and root out dangerous priests, while putting it all within a larger context of a society where one out of every four girls and one out of every five boys is likely to be abused.

-If CNN had been less focused on bolstering a lawyer’s self-serving efforts to build a case and had sought to update the public’s understanding of a scandal, it might have actually performed a service, instead of tarnishing its own fading reputation for solid reporting.
+If CNN had sought to update the public’s understanding of a scandal, it might have actually performed a service, instead of tarnishing its own fading reputation for solid reporting.